rajesh-lab/MLHC/README.md

 ## Course Structure

 * Every lecture will be pre-recorded and the students are expected to watch the lecture prior to the class.
+The video will be available on NYU classes 5 days prior to the lecture.

 * Each class will be split up into two parts 1) lecture discussion (30 min) and 2) two student presentations (35 min : 25 min + 10 min for questions)